docknetwork/sdk/tutorials/src/concepts_public_attestation.md

 The attestation crawler within the sdk currently supports two IRI schemes for pionting to attested documents: DIDs and ipfs links.
 DIDs are dereferenced and interpreted as [json-ld](https://www.w3.org/TR/json-ld/).
 Ipfs links are dereferenced and interpreted as [turtle](https://www.w3.org/TR/turtle/) documents.

+For Dock DIDs the public attestation can be made by [setting the attestation for the DID](https://github.com/docknetwork/sdk/blob/61cbaaf61e11cc8cc57d8582095bffafecd794b9/src/modules/did.js#L94) on-chain.
+Setting that value to something else effectively revokes the previous attestation and issues a new one.
+A DIDs attestation can also be set to `None`, which is equivalent to attesting an empty claimgraph.
+Dock DIDs have their attestation set to `None` by default.
+A DID document of a Dock DID (what a mouthful) with attestation set to `None` will not contain the `attestsDocumentContents` key.

 ### Example of A DID attesting to a document

 `did:ex:ex`: